pagkly/Zed/Investopedia3/What Are a Company's Earnings.md

 What Are a Company's Earnings?
 ## What Are Earnings?

-A company's earnings are its after-tax [net income](https://www.investopedia.com/terms/n/netincome.asp).
-This is the company's [bottom line](https://www.investopedia.com/terms/b/bottomline.asp) or its [profits](https://www.investopedia.com/terms/p/profit.asp).
+A company's earnings are its after-tax [[net income]](https://www.investopedia.com/terms/n/netincome.asp).
+This is the company's [[bottom line]](https://www.investopedia.com/terms/b/bottomline.asp) or its [[profits]](https://www.investopedia.com/terms/p/profit.asp).

-Earnings are perhaps the single most important and most closely studied number in a company's [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp).
+Earnings are perhaps the single most important and most closely studied number in a company's [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp).
 It shows a company's real profitability compared to the [analyst](https://www.investopedia.com/terms/a/analyst.asp) estimates, its own historical performance, and the earnings of its competitors and industry peers.

 Earnings are the main determinant of a public company's share price because they can be used in only two ways: They can be invested in the business to increase its earnings in the future, or they can be used to reward stockholders with dividends.